rotide/pi-player/README.md

 - Shuffle and play video files in a playlist.
 - When complete, start playing the playlist again using a new random shuffle.

+## Why
+I wanted to
+- Play videos like old cable/antenna TV.
+- Turn it on, just watch without making choices.

 ## Hardware
 Raspberry Pi 3b+ (or newer)